 Submission Fees.
 You do not need to submit this form if no fee applies.

-Amendments should be submitted to the HREC that reviewed and approved the original application.
+You should submit amendments to the HREC that reviewed and approved your original application.

-The following documents must be submitted when seeking ethical approval for amendments from the RCH HREC:
+You need to submit the following documents when seeking ethical approval for amendments from the RCH HREC:

-Signatures, if adding Associate Investigators or a New Site (and site PI):
+Signatures, if adding associate investigators or a new site and site PI:

-If Protocol changes affect support provided by Supporting Department, please provide revised sign off:
+If the protocol changes affect support provided by supporting department, please provide revised sign off:

 * If the study is multi-site and the Melbourne Children’s Campus is a participating site please ensure any new or revised documents submitted are both the Master version and the Site Specific version (based on the ethically approved masters)*

-If the study is multi-site and ethical approval for RCH has been obtained from another HREC, the following documents must be submitted for governance authorisation:
+If your study is multi-site and you have obtained ethical approval for the RCH from another HREC, please submit the following documents for governance authorisation: